Trump says love him or hate him, you’ll vote for him

 The president said while he has the nation back on track, “the radical Dems are trying to tear America apart.”

-“They slander our law-enforcement heroes,” he said.
+“They slander our law enforcement heroes,” he said.
 “They view everybody as fascist and Nazis.
 They accuse our heroic border agents of running concentration camps.
 They look down upon the hardworking citizens who truly make our country run.”

 The president said his administration is “standing up for our workers and standing up for our dignity.”